Tudat/tudat/developerGuide/extendingJSON/validation.rst

 This variable is automatically updated when calling the :literal:`getValue` function.
 In order to clear the contents of this variable, the function :literal:`clearAccessHistory` must be called.
 This is done right after reading a JSON file.

 .. warning:: The current implementation has one limitation: it is not possible to keep track of the accessed keys of multiple :literal:`mainJson` objects simultaneously.
-Currently, this is not done anywhere in the :literal:`json_interface`, but if in the feature this is required, it will be neccessary to create a derived class of :class:`json` (e.g. :class:`EnhancedJSON`) with the :literal:`accessedKeyPaths` as property and the functions :literal:`getValue` and :literal:`checkUnusedKeys` as methods (probably other global functions declared in :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` would also have to be moved to this class).
+Currently, this is not done anywhere in the :literal:`json_interface`, but if in the feature this is required, it will be necessary to create a derived class of :class:`json` (e.g. :class:`EnhancedJSON`) with the :literal:`accessedKeyPaths` as property and the functions :literal:`getValue` and :literal:`checkUnusedKeys` as methods (probably other global functions declared in :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` would also have to be moved to this class).
 The :literal:`to_json` and :literal:`from_json` methods would have to be updated to take objects of this class as first argument instead of the basic :class:`json` objects.
-An attempt to implement this was done at one point during the development of the :literal:`json_interface`, but it was unsuccessful due to the existance of an `inheritance bug <https://github.com/nlohmann/json/issues/608>`_ in the JSON library.
+An attempt to implement this was done at one point during the development of the :literal:`json_interface`, but it was unsuccessful due to the existence of an `inheritance bug <https://github.com/nlohmann/json/issues/608>`_ in the JSON library.

 Unidimensional array inference